 Conway CR, Sheline YI, Chibnall JT, George MS, Fletcher JW, Mintun MA.

 Cerebral Blood Flow Changes during Acute Vagus Nerve Stimulation for Depression.

 Psychiatry Res: Neuroimaging, 2006; 146(2):179-184.
 PMID: 16510266.

 Funded Research Projects

-Brain and Behavior Research Foundation (Co-PI).
-Inhaled Nitrous Oxide for Treatment-Resistant Depression: Optimizing Dosing Strategies
+Brain and Behavior Research Foundation (Co-I).
+Inhaled Nitrous Oxide for Treatment-Resistant Depression: Optimizing Dosing Strategies.

-NIMH (Co-PI).
-Targeting Affective Circuits Using the N-methyl-D-Aspartate (NMDA) Antagonist Nitrous Oxide
+NIMH R21 (Co-PI).
+Targeting Affective Circuits Using the N-methyl-D-Aspartate (NMDA) Antagonist Nitrous Oxide.

-McDonnell Center for Systems Neuroscience (PI): Assessing effects of Nitrous Oxide inhalation on functional connectivity.
+McDonnell Center for Systems Neuroscience (Co-PI): Assessing Effects of Nitrous Oxide Inhalation on Functional Connectivity.

 Taylor Family Institute for Innovative Psychiatric Research (PI): Biological and Psychological Phenomenology Studies of Treatment-Resistant Depressive Disorder.